The Importance of a Home Inspection

 Should you be a part of your home inspection?
 You bet!
 Most reputable inspectors invite the buyer to accompany them during the inspection procedure.
 A buyer should feel free to make notes and jot down questions for the inspector.
 And better inspection firms will provide a well-detailed written report of the findings.
 The report should offer a statement of the general condition of the property and provide specific information by component such as electrical, mechanical, plumbing, etc.

 When shopping of a home inspector try to avoid a firm that may have conflicting interests, such as those who are in the home repair business and the like.
 Check to be sure that the firm carries all the necessary insurance, including professional and general liability insurance and worker’s compensation.

-Be wary of home inspectors being “pushed” by anyone involved in he sale of he property.
+Be wary of home inspectors being “pushed” by anyone involved in the sale of he property.
 Their interests may conflict with those of the buyer.
 Also, insist on an inspection contingency clause in the contract of sale spelling out the responsibilities of the buyer and seller should major defects be found by he inspector.
 For instance, if the inspection report shows that the septic system needs septic tank cleaning, there should be an agreement on who shoulders the cost of the service.

 In addition to the economic peace of mind it provides, a home inspection should be a happy, learning experience.
 For most people, it’s the start of a great adventure, and with the right inspector it will be just that.

 You must be logged in to post a comment Login